The best Black Friday deals as they drop

 Almost every brand is taking part, too – think Pandora, Nintendo, Lego, Ugg, Ninja, Meta, Dyson, Tefal and Shark.
 Similarly, the likes of Amazon, Very, Asda, Apple, Argos, Boots, Currys and John Lewis & Partners have all slashed their prices considerably on big-ticket items.

-We’ve already found some very impressive discounts across the board, with standout offers on everything from the Xbox series S to Dyson airwrap dupes, dehumidifiers and air fryers, so you’re in for a real treat.
+We’ve already found some very impressive discounts across the board, with Black Friday deals on everything from the Xbox series S to Dyson airwrap dupes, dehumidifiers and air fryers, so you’re in for a real treat.

 To help you stay up to date with all of the most exciting Black Friday discounts as they drop, we’re continually updating this guide with the biggest and best deals – think of it as the crème de la crème of the sale.